Keddib/Philosophers/README.md

 +	-> sleeping
 +	-> thinking

--	time delay problem
++	time delay problem
--	-> need to know whats the problen
++	-> need to know whats the problen // the problen was in usleep

 -	3 check if any philo dies:
--	-> check death;
++	-> check death;
+-	-> create a mutex for eating so we don't keel a philo while eating
 -	-> check if all philos eat umber_of_times_each_philosopher_must_ea;